All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Saxenda affect testosterone levels directly?

-Saxenda does not directly alter testosterone production.
+Saxenda doesn't directly alter testosterone production.
 The testosterone improvements come from weight loss reducing fat-tissue aromatase activity (which converts testosterone to estrogen) and reducing inflammatory suppression of the HPG axis.
 The more weight you lose, the greater the testosterone recovery.
 Men who lose 10%+ of body weight often see testosterone increases of 100 to 200 ng/dL.

 Is Saxenda safe for men with heart disease?